mzx03/Rotating_fluid/README.md

 where:
   - name = {steady, Gauss, shock} are three different initial conditions:
     * steady: Initial density given by analytic equilibrium solution
-    * Gauss:  Initial angular velocity as Gauss function
+    * Gauss:  Initial angular velocity as a Gauss function
     * shock:  Initial radial velocity is discontinuous
   - ngrid : Number of physical grids (ghost grid not included)
   - CFL : The CFL number of simulation.
 Stable for ~0.5